vorce/forvillelser/posts/2019-11-21T19:52:00Z-using-exaws-to-setup-sqs-sns-and-consume-messages.md

 4. Consume messages from the SQS queue

 The presented code will be functioning but of prototype nature.
 That means tests, error handling and refactoring opportunities are left to the reader as an exercise ;-)
-If you want to jump straight to the code: https://github.com/vorce/ex_aws_example
+If you want to jump straight to the code it is up on [github](https://github.com/vorce/ex_aws_example).

 ## Setup